 Training a Doberman

-Dobermans are very intelligent dogs who can excel at any task with positive reinforcement training.
-It's important to get them socialized early as puppies because of their adult size.
-You also want to start training them at a young age so you can manage their more protective aspects as adults.
-Dobermans are an excellent candidate for just about any dog sport from agility to competitive obedience.
-Their intelligence and athleticism makes them a versatile breed who can be found working as service dogs, search and rescue dogs, and therapy dogs.
+Dobermans are an excellent candidate for just about any dog sport, from agility to competitive obedience.
+Their intelligence and athleticism make them a versatile breed who can be found working as service dogs, search and rescue dogs, and therapy dogs.

 Doberman Health Concerns

-- Cardiomyopathy is a disease of the heart that tends to affect older dogs and can be fatal.
+- Cardiomyopathy is a serious heart disease that affects Dobermans more than any other breed and can be fatal.

-- Gastric torsion, or bloat, is a dreaded disease that affects deep chested dogs like Dobermans and can be fatal without emergency treatment.
+- Gastric torsion, or bloat, is a condition that affects deep-chested dogs like Dobermans and is fatal without immediate emergency treatment.

-- Hip dysplasia is a joint disorder that can cause lameness and pain for the dog.
+- Hip dysplasia is a joint malformation that can cause lameness and pain in affected dogs.

-- Von Willebrand's disease is a disorder of the blood that causes hemorrhaging and excessive bleeding.
+- Von Willebrand's disease is a blood clotting disorder that causes hemorrhaging and excessive bleeding.

-Buying a Doberman puppy from a breeder will cost you approximately $1,500 to $2,500.
+Buying a Doberman puppy from a breeder can cost approximately $1,500 to $2,500.
+If you decide to go this route, be sure to find a responsible breeder.
 The Doberman Pinscher Club of America's website has a breeder referral directory.
-The AKC Marketplace is also a good source of breeders.
+The AKC Marketplace is also a source of breeders.

 Rescuing a Doberman

-Dobermans can be found in breed specific rescues as well as all-breed shelters.
-Some breeders may also have older dogs to place and many foster for rescues as well.
+Dobermans can be found in many shelters as well as breed-specific rescues.
 The Doberman Pinscher Club of America has a rescue directory on their website that provides contact information by state.

-Is the Doberman the Right Dog For You?
+Is the Doberman the Right Breed For You?

-Dobermans are beautiful, athletic canines that are fiercely intelligent and loyal companions.
-They are not the best choice for an owner not willing to provide daily exercise and spend time training them.
-For the right home, they make excellent family dogs who are fiercely protective yet loving and affectionate.
+Dobermans are beautiful, athletic canines that make incredibly loyal companions.
+However, they are not the best choice for an owner who is not willing to provide daily exercise or spend the necessary time training them.
+But for the right home, a Doberman can make an excellent family dog who is fiercely protective and affectionate.